 After the comment period, we publish our response to issues raised by public comments and an updated analysis and justification for the rule, including and analysis of any new information from public comments.

 In some cases, we may publish a second draft proposed rule.
 This and any subsequent drafts also appear in the Federal Register.

 Once we have analyzed and satisfied public concerns on every draft, the rule can be found by clicking Rules & Notices and is published in the Code of Federal Regulations.

-Key legislation related to FHFA, the regulated entities and our predecessor agencies is detailed under Key Legislation on Government page.
+Key legislation related to FHFA, the regulated entities and our predecessor agencies is detailed under

 e-CFR is a regularly updated, unofficial editorial compilation of CFR material and Federal Register amendments produced by the National Archives and Records Administration's Office of the Federal Register and the Government Printing Office.

 Title 12 - Banks and Banking includes CFR materials for Federal Housing Finance Agency.